+Our board of directors consists of six directors.
 Our board of directors is divided into two classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of shareholders) serving a two-year term.
 The term of office of the first class of directors, consisting of Messrs.
 Recchi, Cohen and Jones, will expire at our first annual meeting of shareholders.
 The term of office of the second class of directors, consisting of Messrs.
-Pontonio and Giacometti, will expire at the second annual meeting of shareholders.
+Pontonio, Giacometti and Pecori Giraldi, will expire at the second annual meeting of shareholders.
 In accordance with NYSE corporate governance requirements, we are not required to hold an annual meeting until one full year after our first fiscal year end following our listing on the NYSE.
+Subject to any other special rights applicable to the stockholders, any vacancies on our board of directors may be filled by the affirmative vote of a majority of the directors present and voting at the meeting of our board that includes any directors representing our sponsor then on our board.

 Our officers are elected by the board of directors and serve at the discretion of the board of directors, rather than for specific terms of office.
 Our board of directors is authorized to appoint persons to the offices set forth in our memorandum and articles of association as it deems appropriate.
-Our memorandum and articles of association provide that our officers may consist of a Chief Executive Officer, President, Chief Financial Officer, Vice Presidents, Secretary, Assistant Secretaries, Treasurer and such other offices as may be determined by the board of directors.
+Our memorandum and articles of association provide that our officers may consist of a Chairman of the board of directors, Chief Executive Officer, President, Chief Financial Officer, Vice Presidents, Secretary, Assistant Secretaries, Treasurer and such other offices as may be determined by the board of directors.